brianhigh/challenging_data/waddl_to_csv.md

 Those `00` values look like the dreaded "embedded nulls", right?
 But now we see those are valid after all.
 They are simply one of the two bytes of some UTF-16 characters.
 That's why the warning said, *appears* to contain embedded nulls.

+Unfortunately, some file reading functions do not support UTF-16LE encoding.
+To use those functions with UTF-16LE files, you have to convert the format beforehand.